JCSS-PMC/PMC/part-02/wave-loads.md

 ### Single peak spectrum

-The most frequently used spectra are the JONSWAP (Hasselman et al., 1973) spectrum and the Pierson-Moskowitz (1964).
+The most frequently used spectra are the JONSWAP (Hasselman et al., 1973) spectrum and the {cite}`PiersonMoskowitz1964`.
 Both spectra describe wind sea conditions that are reasonable for the most severe seastates.

 The originally proposed PM spectrum is: